world-class/REPL/websites/README.md

 # Startups
 - [Notes Essays-Peter Thiel's CS183: Startup-Stanford, Spring 2012](http://blakemasters.com/peter-thiels-cs183-startup) - There is a book available from those notes: [Zero to One: Notes on Startups, or How to Build the Future](https://amzn.to/2I6AlDJ).

+# Technology
+- [Version Museum](https://www.versionmuseum.com/) - *"Version Museum showcases the visual history of popular websites, operating systems, applications, and games that have shaped our lives.
+Much like walking through a real-life museum, this site focuses on the design changes of historic versions of technology, rather than just the written history behind it."*

 # Web
 ## Buying a domain name